Below is the text for the ITS, held in 2022, just to give you an idea, what was being offered.

-Over the three days we have lectures and discussions from leading wildlife trackers and naturalists from across Europe and beyond, covering a wide range of subjects.
-These include skull identification, insect sign, ageing tracks, bird language, using tracking to monitor wildlife, where traditional tracking meets modern technology and much, much more.
+Over the three days we had lectures and discussions from leading wildlife trackers and naturalists from across Europe and beyond, covering a wide range of subjects.
+These included skull identification, insect sign, ageing tracks, bird language, using tracking to monitor wildlife, where traditional tracking meets modern technology and much, much more.

 Details of our speakers can be found here

 The second ITS will be offered February 18 & 19th 2023.
 It will be delivered in English

 Together with sharing knowledge, our goals are to connect European tracking enthusiasts and to build our tracking community.

 The cost of the event for the full 3 days giving access to all three days of the symposium is 80,00 Euros.

 We also offer a student discount for 65.00 Euros as well as a 100.00 Euro option for super supporters